 - 1-1/2 pounds redskin potatoes, scrubbed and cut into 1-inch pieces

 - Nonstick cooking spray

-- 3/4 pound bacon, cooked and chopped, divided
+- 3/4 pound oven baked bacon, chopped and divided

 - 8 ounces Colby Jack cheese, shredded, divided